Logiqx/gps-details/docs/articles/9-garmin/README.md

 The Forerunner watches are lightweight and have a water rating of 5 ATM, whilst the Instinct + fēnix + epix are rugged watches with a water rating of 10 ATM.
 The rugged watches also have a built-in flashlight which nobody expects to need, but everyone loves!

-Ultimately your budget and personal requirements will guide you to one or two possible Garmin watches.
+Ultimately your budget and personal preferences will guide you to one or two possible Garmin watches.
 There may then be multiple sizes / colors / materials, music storage, and solar options to consider.
 Hopefully this guide has helped to point you in the right direction?

 Whilst making your final decision, you may also benefit from my [Garmin advice](https://logiqx.github.io/gps-guides/guidance/garmin/) and list of [Garmin models](https://logiqx.github.io/gps-details/devices/garmin/watches/).